laurakcleve/terrain-blog/content/blog/cave-entrance-part-1/index.md

 Now we'll glue some wide strips of foam to the sides of the back arch piece, to make kind of a frame for the front arch piece to sit in.

-The measurements of the width of the strips and the thickness of each arch are important here because the arch in front needs to line up with the rims a certain amount, not quite flush.
+The measurements of the width of the strips and the thickness of each arch, relative to each other, are important here because the arch in front needs to line up with the rims a certain amount, not quite flush.

 ![strips-for-arch-edges](strips-for-arch-edges.jpg)